How to apply for a Best Start Grant payment

 You don't have to formally ask Social Security Scotland to look again at the decision (called a 're-determination').
-Although if Social Security Scotland doesn't agree that it made a mistake, then you will need to ask for a re-determination.
-Read our information about challenging a decision.
+But if Social Security Scotland doesn't agree that it made a mistake, you'll need to ask for a re-determination.
+Read more about challenging a decision.

 If you're refused the payment

-If Social Security Scotland decides that you are not entitled to a payment, you will get a letter telling you the reasons for the decision.
+If Social Security Scotland decides that you're not entitled to a payment, you'll get a letter telling you the reasons for the decision.

 If you don't agree with the decision, you can ask for Social Security Scotland to look at it again.
 This is called a 're-determination'.
-Read our information about challenging a decision.
+Read more about challenging a decision.

-If you deliberately give incorrect or incomplete information on your application form, you are committing a criminal offence for which you could be prosecuted.
+If you deliberately give incorrect or incomplete information on your application form, you're committing a criminal offence for which you could be prosecuted.